 Outsourcely is a BPO company specializing in Engineering and Science, Information Technology, and Customer Service.
 VA jobs can be as varied translation and languages, sales and marketing, content writing, administrative support, web development, programming, design and multimedia and many more.
 See their job openings here.

 VA Staffer is an American company with an office in Makati that offers home-based and in office jobs.
 Some of the common tasks their clients seek are administrative work, data entry, social media marketing, SEO content marketing, product research, sales and advertising, and customer/client calls.
 See their job openings here.

-Mr. Outsource matches clients with a home-based professional from the Philippines in the field of administration, graphic design, real estate, and eCommerce.
-They have an in-house training to prepare the VA for the industry and every client need.
-See their job openings here.
+The VA Hub matches clients with a home-based professional from the Philippines in the field of marketing, sales, administration, and lead management.
+They have in-house training to prepare the VA for the industry and every client need.
+Apply here.